DanielleB229/DBLWeatherDash/README.md

 * Application uses local storage to store persistent data.
 * Application features current and future weather conditions for any given city.
 * Current weather conditions for the city include temperature, humidity, wind speed, and the UV index.
-* Future wetaher condiitons for the city include a 5 day forecast with icon representation of the wetaher condiitons, temperature and humidity.
+* Future wetaher condiitons for the city include a 5-day forecast with icon representation of the wetaher condiitons, temperature and humidity.
 ## Setup/Installation Requirements
 * Clone this repository.
 * Open repository in your browser.